Release frequency

 The releases summary includes the following information:

-You can use the selection menus to narrow your view to a specific LaunchDarkly project or environment.
-You can also change the selected time range to the last 7, 14, or 28 days, or a custom range.
+Use the selection menus to narrow your view to a specific LaunchDarkly project or environment, or one or more applications.
+You can also change the selected time range to the last 1, 2, 4, or 12 weeks, or a custom range.

 Reading the flag change frequency chart